UoB-COMSM0166/2025-group-28/README.md

 | Difficulty Ranges (casual player to pro players) | High | Very High | Must Have |
 | Customisable Controls | Medium | Medium | Could Have |

-With our feautures prioritised, we can visualise the boundaries and functionality of AstroCat, using our five personas to create use case diagram:
+With our feautures prioritised, we were able to visualise the boundaries and functionality of AstroCat, using our five personas to create use case diagram:

 <img src="https://github.com/user-attachments/assets/11fa5103-e973-4d0b-a781-7b7a661ba79d">

 ## Design